Wright outduels Wheeler, Braves blank Phils 3-0 to even NLDS - NewsBreak

 The right-hander who grew up in metro Atlanta wasn’t the same after Acuña finally trotted down to first base.

-Swanson walked and Matt Olson drove in the first run of the game, ripping a single past first baseman Rhys Hoskins, who meekly waved at a ball he could've at least knocked down.
+Swanson walked and Matt Olson drove in the first run of the game, ripping a single past first baseman Rhys Hoskins, who meekly waved at a ball he should’ve at least knocked down.

-“I think if you asked Rhys, he would say he should make that play,” Phillies manager Rob Thomson said.

 Olson was generously credited with an RBI single, but the Braves weren’t done.
 Austin Riley’s mighty swing produced a little dribbler down the third-base line for an infield hit that made it 2-0.